-With more than a dozen years of experience shooting 40 or more weddings a year, I approach each wedding with a light heart, an open mind and a storyteller’s eye.
+With more than a dozen years of experience shooting 40+ happy couples each year, I approach each wedding with a light heart, an open mind and a storyteller’s eye.
 Weddings involve the essential matters of the heart, and telling these love stories is my passion — it’s the most fulfilling work I’ve ever done.

 And so I hope you’ll take a good look at my photos and video.
 If it’s the kind of photography you’d be proud to have of your wedding, let’s talk!
 I’m always happy to exchange emails, chat on the phone or sit down for a meeting in person at your convenience.

 Kim and Mike were married at an intimate ceremony at Holy Trinity Catholic Church in Beaverton, OR.
 After the ceremony, we headed out for photos – first over to the RV Sikuliaq and then the Vera Katz Eastbank Esplanade, followed by a quick stop at the Embassy Suites Hotel for some photos with the hotel’s Christmas decorations.
 To end the day, the couple rejoined their guests at Lechon for a lovely reception.